plasmodic/ecto/doc/source/techniques/ipython.rst

 watch the output file: You can then change parameters of running cells in the ipython session while the scheduler is executing.

+Also see :ref:`argparsing` for enabling this in the command line in your scripts.

 .. autofunction:: ecto.log_to_file